tinode/tindroid/README.md

 ## Not done yet:

 * End-to-end encryption.
-* No video messages.
+* Recording of video messages.
-* No audio-only calling.
 * No support for switching between multiple backends.
 * No support for multiple accounts.
 * Mentions, hashtags.
-* Previews not generated for videos, audio, links or docs.
+* Previews not generated for audio, links or docs.

 ## Direct Dependencies